solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    ![](media/create-contosonoshnow-database.png)

-   >**Note:** You can run these alternative commands on the App Service SSL console to create the database.
+   >**Note:** You can run these alternative commands in the App Service SSL terminal to create the database.

    ```bash
    mysql --host=<your host>-server.mysql.database.azure.com --user=<your user name> --password=<your password> --ssl=true